hummingbot/hummingbot-site/docs/scripts/index.md

 Scripts enable Hummingbot users to build customized strategies and access the full power of Hummingbot exchange connectors in a few lines of Python code.

 Introduced in version [1.4.0](/release-notes/1.4.0), **Scripts** offer users an easier alternative to creating a full-blown strategy.
 They are light Python files that can be run and modified without re-compilation, so users can `stop` a script, adjust the code, and `start` it without leaving the Hummingbot client interface.

 Unlike strategies, scripts can be created without configuration files, so only a single file is needed.
 However, scripts can access all the raw data, events, and methods in Hummingbot connectors, as well as other features such as the Rate Oracle.

 See [Getting Started](getting-started) to start running scripts.

+!!! abstract "Cheat Sheet"
+    We created this [cheat sheet](CheatSheet%20Hummingbot%20Scripts%20-%20White.pdf) highlighting the most commonly used methods available.
+While you may not need it in the future, keeping it open on a second screen, for now, would be helpful.
+There is also a black version available [here](CheatSheet%20Hummingbot%20Scripts%20-%20Black.pdf)

 See [Examples](examples) for a list of the current sample scripts in the Hummingbot codebase.
 These examples show you how to: